eugenio-sanchez/bash_scripts/readme.md

   This command sets up a Python virtual environment, creates a `main.py` file, and automatically opens Visual Studio Code (if installed).

 - **create-jupyter-venv:**
-  This command sets up a virtual environment with Jupyter Notebook and installs popular data science libraries
+  This command sets up a virtual environment with Jupyter Notebook and installs popular data science librarie

+- **tiny-core-kvm-run:**
+  This command creates a VM with tiny core.